[4/30/18: fixed an editing artifact, bringing together text on “housekeeping” into a single section where it belongs]

 Patents on inventions made with federal support are not ordinary patents.
 Or, another way, the patent property rights on inventions within the scope of Bayh-Dole are not ordinary patent property rights.

 Bayh-Dole’s policy restricts the use of the patent system.
 In its broadest expression, the patent system offers inventors a basic exchange: publish a complete account of your invention in return for exclusive rights to that invention for a limited time.
 There is no requirement for ordinary patents that inventors use their inventions, or let anyone else use their inventions.
-For ordinary patents, as well, there is no requirement that inventors must attempt to make money, or must enforce their patent rights, or even defend their patents.
+For ordinary patents, as well, there is no requirement that inventors must attempt to make money from their patents or develop “commercial” products, or must enforce their patent rights, or even defend their patents from claims of invalidity.

 By contrast, Bayh-Dole’s policy to use the patent system to promote the use of inventions introduces a working requirement into federal patent law for inventions covered by Bayh-Dole.
-These inventions carry a working requirement, a public covenant that runs with any patent property right covering any such invention.
+Bayh-Dole inventions carry a public covenant that runs with any patent property right covering any such invention.
+In the implementation of Bayh-Dole’s federal ownership section, this “policy and objective” is called out as the only objective–see 37 CFR 404.2).

-In addition to using the patent system to promote the use of inventions arising in projects receiving federal support, Bayh-Dole’s policy also establishes three other elements of its public covenant.
+In addition to constraining owners of Bayh-Dole inventions to use the patent system to promote the use of inventions arising in projects receiving federal support, Bayh-Dole’s policy also establishes three other elements of its public covenant.
 The patent system is to be used to promote free competition and enterprise; is to promote United States industry and labor in the manufacturing of products based on inventions made with federal support; and is to provide the federal government with the rights that it needs and to protect the public from nonuse and unreasonable use of these inventions.
 These four elements are called out expressly in the federal acquisition regulations restatement of policy (see FAR 27.302(a) for a list of six elements to the statement of policy and objective and FAR 27.304-1 for the list of four as above).

-Thus, the public covenant on patents on inventions arising in projects receiving federal support requires that patents be used to promote use (and therefore not to exclude use, unless excluding some use somehow otherwise promotes use); promote free competition (and therefore not to suppress competition by excluding competitors, unless excluding some competitors somehow promotes free competition); promote American industry and labor; and provide the government with a license to practice and have practiced, and to march-in on invention owner practices that fail the other three elements of policy.
+Thus, the public covenant on patents on inventions arising in projects receiving federal support requires that patents be used to promote use (and therefore not to exclude use, unless excluding some use somehow otherwise promotes use); promote free competition (and therefore not to suppress competition by excluding competitors, unless excluding some competitors somehow promotes free competition); promote American industry and labor (unless, of course, by promoting industry in some other country one better promotes American industry); and provide the government with a license to practice and have practiced, and to march-in on invention owner practices that fail the other elements of policy.

-Bayh-Dole’s policy preempts previous executive branch policies (in the form of Presidential memoranda or executive orders) that otherwise apply to federal contracting for research or to the federal government’s own management of inventions that it acquires.
+Bayh-Dole’s policy preempts (see 35 USC 210) previous executive branch policies (in the form of Presidential memoranda or executive orders) that otherwise apply to federal contracting for research or to the federal government’s own management of inventions that it acquires.

 The Supreme Court ruled in Stanford v Roche (2011) that Bayh-Dole applies only to subject inventions (at least with regard to its contracting requirements):